-- 1 To generate a prepared Full Backup to be restored, submit a job in which you have selected the Restore, Extract Raw Full Backup... option on the Options tab. - 2 To shut down MySQL and copy the prepared Full Backup to the MySQL Server repository, submit a job in which you have selected the Shutdown MySQL Server and Copy Back... option on the Options tab. - 3 Restart the MySQL Server by entering the applicable command at a command prompt.
+- 1 To generate a prepared Full Backup to be restored, submit a job in which you have selected the Restore, Extract Raw Full Backup... option on the Options tab. - To shut down MySQL and copy the prepared Full Backup to the MySQL Server repository, submit a job in which you have selected the Shutdown MySQL Server and Copy Back... option on the Options tab. - 3 Restart the MySQL Server by entering the applicable command at a command prompt.
+Before restarting the MySQL Server, note that if you are running MySQL in a Linux or Unix system, data files might be written to disk as root user.
+After restoring a backup you may have to change the ownership of the restored files.
+Ensure to read the section Additional step for Linux and UNIX environments.